 However, similar to self-ligating braces, patients with severe bite issues may not be a good fit.
 Lingual braces and traditional braces have similar treatment timelines.
 But unfortunately, lingual braces generally cost significantly more than any other style of braces, usually $8,000 – $10,000.

-Clear braces perform just like traditional metal braces but have clear or tooth-colored brackets and, like self-ligating braces, no elastic ties.
+Clear braces, also called ceramic braces, perform just like traditional metal braces but have clear or tooth-colored brackets and, like self-ligating braces, no elastic ties.
 By design, they tend to blend in with the teeth much better than metal braces.
 Some options even include tooth-colored wires for treatment to be as inconspicuous as possible.

 Invisalign is the original clear aligner system.
 The industry leader in size and experience, they’ve treated more than 8 million patients worldwide.
 ClearCorrect, a competing clear aligner provider, provides a comparable service with its own version of clear aligners.
 The primary benefit of clear aligners like Invisalign and ClearCorrect is the lack of wires and brackets.
 Although you need to wear the aligners for 22 hours per day throughout the average 18 months of treatment, they are removable and typically don’t disrupt everyday life much.